sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Hyphenation patterns expressed in UTF-8
+Short desc    : Hyphenation patterns expressed in UTF-8
 URL          : http://tug.org/texlive/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : Modern native UTF-8 engines such as XeTeX and LuaTeX need
+Descript     : Modern native UTF-8 engines such as XeTeX and LuaTeX need
              : hyphenation patterns in UTF-8 format, whereas older systems
              : require hyphenation patterns in the 8-bit encoding of the font
              : in use (such encodings are codified in the LaTeX scheme with